cerisedkg/Notes/README.md

 Hello!
-This is a repository for self-study notes from Alexander Liang, a college student in UCI's Class of 2028.
+This is a repository for self-study notes from Alexander Liang, an undergrad majoring in Math and Physics in UCI's Class of 2028.

 # **Purpose:**